julian-klode/lingolang/docs/permissions.md

         \end{cases} \\
         & \qquad \ \text{ for all } 0 \le i \le n, 0 \le j \le m
 \end{align*}

-$mov$ is used for the receiver, parameters, and return values, because $mov$ is essentially just the sub-permission-of operation, or at least that's what it was.
-It later gained the requirement that sources be readable, which means it is currently impossible to assign functions with unreadable receivers, parameters, or return values.
+$mov$ is used for the receiver, parameters, and return values, due to containing the sub-permission-of semantic.
+That it also contains the read requirements was unintended, and can cause some issues here: A function with an unreadable argument cannot be copied (usually, unless both source and target parameter permissions are simply $n$), for example.

 Pointers are another special case: When a pointer is copied, the pointer itself is copied, but the target is referenced (as we now have two pointers to the same target):
 \begin{align*}